-EMET offers several experimental anti Return Oriented Programming (ROP) mitigations that aim to block any exploitation relying on this technique.
-ROP is an exploitation technique that facilitates the execution of code when mitigations like the Data Execution Prevention are in place.
-In order to do that, the ROP technique uses snippets of code that are already present in the memory region of the attacked application.
+EMET 3.5 Technical preview introduced several experimental anti Return Oriented Programming (ROP) mitigations that aim to block any exploitation relying on this technique.
+ROP is an exploitation technique that facilitate the execution of code in presence of mitigation like the Data Execution Prevention.
+In order to do that, the ROP technique use snippets of code that are already present in the application.
+With EMET 4.1 these mitigations have been enhanced, and many compatibility and performance issues have been solved.

-Please note that all ROP mitigations are available and applicable to 32-bit, and some are available and applicable to 64-bit processes.
+Please note that ROP mitigations are only available and applicable to 32-bit processes.
+64-bit processes are not protected with ROP in this version of EMET.

-The following is a high-level description of the available ROP mitigations:
+The following is a high-level description of the ROP mitigations:

-Load library checks: EMET monitors all calls to the LoadLibrary API and prevents loading libraries from UNC paths (i.e. \\evilsite\bad.dll).
-It is possible to disable this option if a program is known to legitimately load DLLs from UNC paths or remote servers.
-This mitigation is available for 32 and 64 bit processes.

-Memory protection checks: EMET disallows making the stack area executable.
-Such activity is usually used by shellcode or ROP gadgets.
-This mitigation is available for 32 and 64 bit processes.

-Caller checks: EMET makes sure that when a critical function is reached, it is reached via a CALL instruction rather than a RET instruction.
+- Load library checks: EMET will monitor all calls to the LoadLibrary API and prevent loading libraries from UNC path (i.e. \evilsite\bad.dll).
+It is possible to disable this option if a program is known to legitimately load DLLs from UNC path or remote servers - Memory protection checks: EMET will disallow making the stack area executable.
+Such activity is usually used by shellcode or ROP gadgets. - Caller checks: EMET will make sure that when a critical function is reached, it is reached via a call instruction rather than a "RET".
 This is a very useful mitigation and breaks many ROP gadgets.
-This mitigation may be incompatible with some applications.
-This mitigation is available for 32 bit processes.

-Simulate execution flow: This feature tries to detect ROP gadgets following a call to a critical function.
-Like the "Caller checks", this feature may not be compatible with some applications.
-This mitigation is available for 32 bit processes.

-Stack pivot: This mitigation is used to detect if the stack has been pivoted.
-This mitigation also validates the stack register present in the context structure of certain APIs.
+This mitigation may be incompatible with some programs. - Simulate execution flow: This feature tries to detect ROP gadgets following a call to a critical function.
+Like the "Caller checks", this feature may not be compatible with some programs. - Stack pivot: This mitigation is used to detect if the stack has been pivoted.
 It is compatible with most programs.
-This mitigation is available for 32 and 64 bit processes.

-Attack Surface Reduction (ASR)
+1.2.9 Attack Surface Reduction

-The Attack Surface Reduction (ASR) helps reduce the exposure of applications at risk for attacks by blocking the usage of specific modules or plugins within the target application.
-For example, EMET can be configured to prevent Microsoft Word from loading the Adobe Flash plugin, or, with the support of Security Zones, can be configured to prevent Internet Explorer from loading the Oracle Java plugin on a website in the Internet Zone while continuing to allow Java on Intranet Zone websites.
-The mechanism simply prevents DLL loading on a per-process base, and it essentially adds the benefit to "killbit" specific modules in specific applications.
+EMET 5.0 Technical preview introduces a mitigation that can be used to reduce the exposure of components at risk to remote attackers.
+ASR is a new feature that can be used to block the usage of specific modules or plugins within an application.
+For example, EMET can be configured to prevent Microsoft Word/Excel from loading the Flash plugin, or, with the support of security zones, can be used to prevent Internet Explorer from loading the Java plugin on an Internet Zone website while continuing to allow Java on Intranet Zone websites.
+The mechanism simply prevents DLL loading in a selective way per-process and it essentially adds the benefit of the "killbit" mechanism to any application without need of complicated CLSID.